UKEIAM/TrialLlama/README.md

 ## Setup
 - Run `pip install -r requirements.txt`
-- Run `pip uninstall transformer-engine`, since there is some kind of bug caused by the `peft` library import
+- Run `pip uninstall transformer-engine`, since there is some kind of bug caused by the `peft` library import -
+### Single- vs Multi-GPU system
+Pytorch has a weird bug (or feature?) that requires the definition of `CUDA_VISIBLE_DEVICES` before the `import torch` call.
+Hence, right now when working on a multi-gpu system it is hardcoded within the `finetuning.py` as well as the `testing.py`.
+So please consider to change the value, depending in your system
+- TODO: Find better solution

 ## Credits
 This repository is an adaptaion of the llama-recipies repository by facebookresearch: https://github.com/facebookresearch/llama-recipes